-Answer: The cosecant function will be undefined at $180k^{\circ}$, will attain minima of 1 at $360k + 90^{\circ}$, and will attain maxima of -1 at $180(2k+1) + 90^{\circ}$.
+Sample Answers: The cosecant function will be undefined at 180k°, will attain relative minima of 1 at $360k + 90^\circ$ , and will attain relative maxima of -1 at $180(2k+1) + 90^\circ$ .

-How does the graph of the cosecant function compare to your description in question 5?
+7. How does the graph of the cosecant function compare to your description in question 5?
 Explain.

-Sample Answer: Students may have incorrectly predicted the concavity of the function, or may have failed to correctly predict the extrema.
+Sample Answers: Students might have incorrectly predicted the concavity of the function, or might have failed to correctly predict the extrema.